chadSquare/inverterEstimatorScript/README.md

 5) run the compiled JavaScript code using: node estimator.js

 Disclaimer:
-I do not claim any rights to the formula used in the script.
-I found a website that gives a good explanation on how to caluculate inverter size and decided to make a script using their formula becuase if I wrote these details on a piece of paper I'd probably lose is.
+I do not claim any rights to the formula used in this script.
+I found a website that gives a very good explanation on how to caluculate your required inverter size and decided to make a script using their formula, becuase if I wrote these details on a piece of paper I'd probably lose it.
 A big thank you to the owners of this website https://www.electricalengineeringtoolbox.com/2017/07/how-to-calculate-inverter-power-rating.html